This country-specific Q&A provides an overview of Litigation laws and regulations applicable in China.

 Can final and interim decisions be appealed?
 If so, to which court(s) and within what timescale?

-Basically there two categories of decisions to be rendered by Chinese courts: the judgment, which decide the questions of merits of the case, and the rulings, which deal with the procedural issues.
+Basically, there are two categories of decisions to be rendered by Chinese courts: the judgment, which decide the questions of merits of the case, and the rulings, which deal with the procedural issues.

 There are only three kinds of rulings made by Chinese courts that can be appealed, which are rulings of: (1) non-acceptance of a case, (2) objection to jurisdiction, and (3) rejection to hear a case.
 Where a litigant disagrees with these ruling, the litigant has the right to appeal within 10 days from the date of service of the ruling (30 days will be applied if the party has no domicile in China).
 Other rulings cannot be appealed and is effective once made.